openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 Not entirely.
 With the edX mobile app, you can download course videos to watch when you do not have an Internet connection.
-When you have an Internet connection, you can also read course announcements and content, and do some, but not all, of the problems in your assignments.
-To complete an entire course, including participating in course discussions, you use a web browser on a computer.
+When you have an Internet connection, you can also read course announcements and content, participate in course discussions, and do some, but not all, of the problems in your assignments.
+To complete an entire course, you use a web browser on a computer.

 .. only:: Open_edX